Ecologists predict mainly rainless weather in Baku

 Baku.
-9 April.
-REPORT.AZ/ The weather forecast for tomorrow in Azerbaijan was announced.
+7 February.
+REPORT.AZ/ Weather forecast for tomorrow in Azerbaijan was announced.

-Report informs referring to the National Hydrometeorology Department of the Ministry of Ecology and Natural Resources, tomorrow the weather will be changeable cloudy, occasionally gloomy and mainly rainless on April 10 in Baku and Absheron Peninsula.
-Light fog will be observed in some places in morning.
-Mild north west wind will blow that will be replaced by south-east wind in the afternoon
+Report was informed in the National Hydrometeorology Department of the Ministry of Ecology and Natural Resources, on February 8, the weather will be changeable cloudy, occasionally gloomy and mainly rainless in Baku and Absheron peninsula.
+Mild northern wind will blow.

 Aynur OsmanqızıNews Author